stevegdavis/POIViewerMap/README.md

 # POIViewerMap
 Point Of Interest Viewer Map is a .NET MAUI app for Android devices (iOS work in progress).
 It allows the user to choose a POI from a fixed list and display them on a map.
 POIs are orientated towards cycling and hiking.
-The app also supports import of any GPX route for display on the map.
+The app also supports import of a GPX route for display on the map.

 **Options:**
 * Import POIs for Country